Lasuri

-Lasuri Local Language is Punjabi.
-Lasuri Village Total population is 1243 and number of houses are 240.
-Female Population is 50.6%.
-Village literacy rate is 71.1% and the Female Literacy rate is 33.3%.
+The local language of Lasuri is Punjabi, the village population is 1243 in 240 houses.
+50.6% of the population is female.
+The village literacy rate is 71.1%, and the female literacy rate is 33.3%.

 Population

 Transport

 Sindhar station is the nearest train station.
 The village is 69 km away from the domestic airport in Ludhiana, and the nearest international airport is 87 km away in Amritsar.